 Request Data and Instructor Materials:

-You will receive an email with a link to access the data sets.
-Note that in order to receive solutions or slides you will be required to provide proof that you are an instructor using this book in the classroom.
+Note that in order to receive access to the instructor materials (data sets, slides, screenshots, and solutions for all but the last chapter), you will be required to provide proof that you are an instructor using this book in the classroom.

 Links to Useful Resources:

 Additional resources for teaching analytics and predictive modeling have been collected here.

 Page 43: Paragraph starting with "Google" is listed twice.

 Page 67: A different version of the data was used to create the graphs in the book, so your graphs may look slightly different.

 Pages 113 and 121, Figures 5.5 and 5.10:

 Probabilities don't match.
 Figure 5.5 is based on a model with main effects, interactions and a quadratic effect, while Figure 5.10 is based on a model with only main effects and interactions.

 Page 116: In the box, the false-positive (FPR) and false-negative rates (FNR) are discussed.